A Powerful New Ally in the Effort to Prevent HIV in Namibia

 In addition, the facility-based electronic stock card (FESC) that SIAPS helped the country implement tracks national stock status and routine inventory control tasks.
 Both the EDT and the FESC feed local data to a national Pharmaceutical Information Dashboard, where any program manager at any time can see data on PrEP use and supply.
 SIAPS has helped the Namibia HIV control program train pharmacy staff on appropriate use of PrEP and on proper recording of PrEP in the electronic information tools.

 TDF/FTC’s approval caps a transformative year for PrEP in Namibia, which is becoming a core element of HIV prevention in the country.
 The National Strategic Framework for HIV/AIDS and the recently published fifth edition of the Namibia National Guidelines for Antiretroviral Therapy include PrEP as part of Namibia’s comprehensive package of HIV prevention services.
 The approval opens the door for full PrEP implementation under both the PEPFAR-supported DREAMS project to end AIDS among children, adolescents, and young women, and the Start Free, Stay Free, AIDS Free campaign led by Namibia’s First Lady, Madam Monica Geingos.

 It is hoped that Namibia’s success with treatment as prevention galvanizes other countries to approve PrEP as a key component of HIV epidemic control.

 “PrEP medicines are licensed mainly for HIV treatment purposes in many countries, but not specifically for prevention.
-We’re hoping that the approval of Truvada in Namibia will urge regulators from other countries in the region to see this as a precedent and expedite licensure of Truvada for prevention,” says Evans Sagwa, project director for SIAPS in Namibia.
+We’re hoping that the approval of TDF/FTC in Namibia will urge regulators from other countries in the region to see this as a precedent and expedite licensure of PrEP for prevention,” says Evans Sagwa, Project Director for SIAPS in Namibia.